eax64/eax64.github.io/_posts/2015-04-10-timing-attack-on-arduino.md

 Here, the primary task of your keyboard is to allow you to type text.
 The noise made by typing on it is an unintentional consequence.

-Every year a secret party is happening between some cool people you want to meat.
+Every year a secret party is happening between some cool people you want to meet.
 Only the ones with the password can enter.
 And...
 You don't have this password.
 The good thing is that the host have a very bad memory, so just behind the front door, a screen has been hang up to display the party password in large black letters.
 Guess what?
 Screens are emitting electromagnetic leakage that can allow you to reconstruct the displayed image behind the door with some cheap device and some programming skills.
 Here again, the electromagnetic radiation are artifact of the image being displayed.

 ## Overview